South Park Font

 South Park Sign Font

-The South Park font used for the show’s sign logo is none other than the Thunderbird Extra Condensed.
+The South Park font used for the show’s signage is none other than the Thunderbird Extra Condensed.
 This font, designed by American Type Founders in the roaring 1920s and later published by URW Type Foundry, is a nod to the Wild West era.
 Its design, reminiscent of the large wood type popular in old Wild West advertising, boasts ornate serifs and pointy flares.
-Thunderbird, being an all caps font, truly shines when used in large sizes.
+Thunderbird, being an all-caps font, truly shines when used in large sizes.

-While Thunderbird Extra Condensed isn’t freely available, it can be acquired from here.
-But if you’re on a budget, there are free alternatives that capture the essence of Thunderbird:
+While Thunderbird Extra Condensed can be acquired from here.
+But if you’re on a budget, here are some free alternatives that capture the essence of Thunderbird:

 Rio Oro - A Similar to the South Park Sign Font